Super K\"ahler structures on the complex Abelian Lie supergroups: Geometric quantization

 9pt

-We shall study $ \cH(\bl) $ and $ \cH^2(\bl) $ under the $ G $--action.
+We shall study $ \cH(\bl) $ and $ \cH^2(\bl) $ under the $ G $-action.
 However, it is more convenient to work with functions than sections; to this end, the next proposition provides a global trivialization.
-As before, $ F $ denotes the K\"ahler potential of $ \om \, $.
+As before, $ F $ is the function in Theorem \ref{kah2}.

 11pt